The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 Very few travelers know about Selirong Island.
 In fact, many Bruneians are unaware of it!
 Selirong Island (Palau Selirong in Malay) sits in the Brunei Bay, just beside the newly-built Temburong Bridge (the largest in Southeast Asia).
 If you want to immerse yourself in nature, this is the perfect hidden gem.
 You’ll have the place all to yourself, with the chance to encounter large reptiles, proboscis monkeys and other wildlife, including the rare colugo!

-*For today’s deals on hotels in Brunei (or any other destination), click here.
+*Agoda.com sells quality, discounted hotel rooms (UP TO $50 OFF!).
+To see today’s deals on hotels in Brunei (or in another destination), click here.

 11) Explore Kuala Belait

-Despite being Brunei’s second largest city, Kuala Belait is often forgotten about by tourists.
+Despite being Brunei’s second largest city, Kuala Belait is often neglected by tourists.
 While there isn’t as much to do in Kuala Belait as compared to Bandar Seri Begawan, the city has its own appeal.
 Built initially as an administrative center for the nearby oil fields, Kuala Belait has grown into the hub of western Brunei.
 It’s the only place you’ll find a semblance of cosmopolitan life outside of Bandar Seri Begawan.

 The oil and gas industry attracts many international workers to the city, which has led to the opening of many international restaurants and shopping options.
 To read more about Kuala Belait, click here.